danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 Unconventional PR ties in with viral marketing.
 It’s a dash of creativity mixed in with marketing research.
 In the case of blenders, one of the most common questions consumers might ask is, ‘How strong is your blender?’.
 If you can come up with novel ways to produce content around what people are asking questions about, then you might be onto a winner.
 {: .present-before-paste}

-### &nbsp;
+###

 ### Search Engine Marketing

 Search Engine Marketing (SEM) refers to the ads placed in search results (think the sponsored Google results).
 SEM is a great traction channel, especially if people are actively searching for what you're selling.
 By placing your ads exactly where people are searching ensures you're getting visited by people who looking for businesses just like yours.
 {: .present-before-paste}

 However, you may have heard SEM ads are expensive, and this can be true.
 Because of how successful SEM could be, some keywords can be quite competitive, and competition drives up the price.
 The key to doing well here is to target 'long tail keywords' - longer, more specific phrases.
-For example, &nbsp;a long tail keyword is: 'buy brown leather women's boots Melbourne', rather than 'women's boots'.
+For example,  a long tail keyword is: 'buy brown leather women's boots Melbourne', rather than 'women's boots'.
 Long-tail keywords show user intent, as the user has narrowed down what they're looking for.
 As a result, they’re more likely to convert.
 {: .present-before-paste}

-### &nbsp;
+###

 ### Social & Display Ads

-Social and Display ads are the ads &nbsp;you get in your Facebook feed, and in the banners on the websites you visit.
+Social and Display ads are the ads  you get in your Facebook feed, and in the banners on the websites you visit.
 Display ads are relatively cheap (compared to SEM and other paid advertising methods), and if targeted correctly, can be quite effective.
 {: .present-before-paste}

 Usually, display advertisements are shown to designated audiences, i.e. people who have displayed some type of interest in what you're targeting.
 Where display ads really shine however, is retargeting, where you show ads to people who have already visited your website.
 Dynamic retargeting is often also available, where you show ads based on the specific products visitors show interest in.